EndangeredMassa/endangeredmassa.github.com/_posts/2014-03-12-battle-of-semver.md

 ### battle on multiple fronts

-One of the benefits of promoting carat ranges is that module authors will be able to more reasonably support fewer versions of their modules.
+One of the benefits of promoting caret ranges is that module authors will be able to more reasonably support fewer versions of their modules.